 1. What if I cannot afford to pay the balance on my hospital bill?

 Under the The Brooklyn Hospital Center’s Charity Care/Financial Aid Policy, financial aid is available to eligible patients who are in need as defined by the Policy, reside in our primary service area, and receive non-emergent medically necessary services, or for residents of New York State who receive medically necessary emergency room services.
 Eligibility is based, among other factors, on family income and number of family members in the household.
-If you think you may be eligible for financial aid, you may request an application in the Patient Accounts or by calling 718.250.8080.
+If you think you may be eligible for financial aid, you may request an application on the Patient Accounts Page or by calling 718.250.8080.
 Installment payment plans are also available for those who qualify.
 This policy does not apply to physicians services or services provided by other providers who bill independently.

 2. I gave my insurance information at the hospital.
 Why am I receiving this statement?